pitch-sands/i-MPI/README.md

-A social network
+flask-basic-registration
 ========================

 Basic user registration package for Flask.
+Use this as a boilerplate for your app.

 - Flask==0.10.1
 - Flask-SQLAlchemy==0.16